The Panathlon Foundation is delighted to have the long-term support of the St. James’s Place Charitable Foundation.

 – Young people who are socially or economically disadvantaged

 Panathlon have received core funding from the Foundation for many years and has used that support to expand right across the country.
-Panathlon has grown from just a few dozen schools involved when we received our first support in 2008 to expand Panathlon in to Kent for the first time, to involving over 1,300 schools in 2018/19.
+Panathlon has grown from just a few dozen schools involved when we received our first support in 2008 to expand Panathlon in to Kent for the first time, right through to our new agreement to take us through to 2025.
+SJP have invested well over £1m during this time and been responsible for making Panathlon a national charity.

 In December 2020, St. James’s Place Charitable Foundation won the ‘Best Partnership with a National Children’s Charity’ prize at The Better Society Awards for their work with Panathlon.